 Is Prenuptial Agreement Useful in Australia?

 If you are thinking of getting married in Australia, then you should know about the prenuptial agreement in Australia. it has many benefits.
 If unfortunately, the marriage does not work for you, then you will receive the decided financial benefits after the divorce.
-We use prenuptial or Binding Financial Agreement for uncertain conditions, such conditions where you are not happy with your married life anymore.
+We use prenuptial or Binding Financial Agreements for uncertain conditions, such as conditions where you are not happy with your married life anymore.

 It is good to have this agreement as it can secure your assets.
 According to research, only 6 percent of married couples have an agreement.
 Three percent of them are not sure about the legal document, and 91% of them do not have any Binding Financial Agreement.

 Let’s explore the details of a prenuptial agreement in Australia.

 This agreement is for couples who are getting married or starting a de facto relationship.
 This agreement normally covers financial issues but can also cover other matters like spousal maintenance.
 In Australia, it is known as Binding Financial Agreements or just prenups.
 This agreement decides in advance what to do with the net assets if the marriage or relation breaks down.
 If you have this agreement, then you will not have to visit Family Court.